Proxy Voting Policies and Procedures

 d.
 Timely filings were made with applicable regulators, as required by law or regulation, related to proxy voting.

 The Proxy Groups are responsible for maintaining appropriate proxy voting records.
 Such records will include, but are not limited to, a copy of all materials returned to the issuer and/or its agent, the documentation described above, listings of proxies voted by issuer and by client, each written client request for proxy voting policies/records and FTCI’s written response to any client request for such records, and any other relevant information.
 The Proxy Groups may use an outside service such as ISS to support this recordkeeping function.
 All records will be retained for at least five years, the first two of which will be on-site.
 Advisory Clients may request copies of their proxy voting records by calling the Proxy Groups collect at 1-954-527-7678, or by sending a written request to: Franklin Templeton Companies, LLC, 300 S.E.
 2nd Street, Fort Lauderdale, FL 33301, Attention: Proxy Groups.
 FTCI does not disclose to third parties (other than ISS) the proxy voting records of its Advisory Clients, except to the extent such disclosure is required by applicable law or regulation or court order.
-Advisory Clients may review FTCI's proxy voting policies and procedures on-line at www.franklintempleton.com and may request additional copies by calling the number above.
 Advisory Clients may review FTCI's proxy voting policies and procedures on-line at www.fiduciarytrust.com and may request additional copies by calling the number above.
 The Proxy Groups will periodically review web site posting and update the posting when necessary.
-In addition, the Proxy Groups are responsible for ensuring that the proxy voting policies, procedures and records of FTCI are available as required by law and is responsible for overseeing the filing of such policies, procedures and mutual fund voting records with the SEC, the CSA and other applicable regulators.
+In addition, the Proxy Groups are responsible for ensuring that the proxy voting policies, procedures and records of FTCI are available as required by law and is responsible for overseeing the filing of such U.S. registered investment company voting records with the SEC.

-1. For purposes of this section, a “client” does not include underlying investors in a commingled trust, Canadian pooled fund, or other pooled investment vehicle managed by FTCI or its affiliates.
-Sponsors of funds sub-advised by Investment Manager or its affiliates will be considered a “client.”
+1 For purposes of this section, a “client” does not include underlying investors in a collective investment trust, Canadian pooled fund, or other pooled investment vehicle managed by FTCI or its affiliates.
+Sponsors of funds sub-advised by FTCI or its affiliates will be considered a “client.”

 Please complete the form below, and we will be happy to mail you a copy.